The New Times: Former Street Boy Now Giving Hope to Street Children

 Hawks was like his guardian angel sent from Heaven.
 He offered to pay Ngabonziza’s school fees until he completed high school.
 This offer was timely because it came at the time when the brother, who was sponsoring him, was experiencing financial challenges and Ngabonziza was on the verge of dropping out of school again.

-During his senior six vacation, he was hired by Rwandans Allied for Peace and Progress, a non-government organisation founded by his sponsor Hawks.
+During his senior six vacation, he was hired by Rwandans Allied for Peace and Progress, a non-government organization founded by his sponsor Hawks.
 The remuneration, he says, was enough to pay for his tuition.

 Yet even with a well-paying job, he did not falter on his quest for education.
 He enrolled for a course in accounting at Kigali Independent University.
 He however abandoned the course in 2012 before completing and travelled to the USA.